← Sustainovate

 The structure to make it work isn't there yet.

-The situation we walk into
+The situation I walk into

 The funding window is open.
 The partners are willing.
 The idea is sound.
 But the proposal logic hasn't been made explicit — objectives are unclear, assumptions are hidden, and roles overlap.
 Without that foundation, the application falls apart under evaluation or the project drifts after funding.